Code-the-Dream-School/node-essentials-pieces/first-part-express-app-assignment.md

 });
 ```

 Then try the same URL again from your browser.
 The user sees a terse error message this time, and the server log includes information about what caused the error, some of the useful information in the req object.
 Note that the error handler checks to see if a response has already been sent.
-The error might have been thrown after a response was sent.
+The error might have been thrown after a response was sent, so if you try to send a response again, it will throw an error -- and an error thrown by an error handler would be unfortunate.
 The error handler is configured with `app.use()`, which is what you use for middleware.
 Any request: GET, POST, PATCH, and so on, are handled by this middleware, but only if an error is thrown.
+The default result code for any send is 200, which means OK, but in this case you are setting it to 500, which means internal server error.
+If you need to set the status, you do it before you send the response.

+At this point, you can put the app.get() for "/" back what it was.

 ### **Nodemon**